Austin Location

 Courts may grant community supervision instead of prison in appropriate cases.

 Facing criminal charges connected to another person’s death brings consequences that extend far beyond the courtroom.
 Prosecutors often allege reckless conduct, arguing a life was lost without intent to kill, while still seeking penalties severe enough to permanently alter a future.
 Understanding “What is the sentence for involuntary manslaughter?” becomes critical when the state threatens incarceration, loss of professional opportunities, and lasting damage to civil rights.
-At the Law Office of David D. White, PLLC: Austin Criminal Lawyer, we see how quickly these cases escalate and how families struggle to keep their footing once the system closes in.
+At the Law Office of David D. White, PLLC, we see how quickly these cases escalate and how families struggle to keep their footing once the system closes in.

 Texas does not maintain a separate involuntary manslaughter statute.
 Instead, these allegations fall under the state’s broader manslaughter law, which focuses on reckless behavior rather than intentional violence.
 Whether prosecutors pursue manslaughter or attempt to elevate allegations through related charges affects punishment exposure and the strategy required to defend the case.
 Texas classifies manslaughter as a second-degree felony, with the sole distinction from murder being the absence of intent to cause death.